dapi-co/DapiConnect-Android/README.md

 2. If you're NOT using the SDK-Server:

 	We provide an SDK for your server so Dapi-Android can talk to it.
 By default, Dapi-Android talks to the endpoints specified in [Dapi docs](https://docs.dapi.co/).

-	If your server's custom implementation uses different endpoint naming than those mentioned in [Dapi docs](https://docs.dapi.co/), you'll need to pass the endpoints and optional extra headers, params and body  to `DapiConfig`'s `dapiEndpoints` property.

 ## Components